roitraining/gemini-ai-text/README.md

-# PaLM API Text demo
+# Gemini API Flask App Demo

-This demo is a Python Flask web app that uses the Google PaLM API for generative AI.
+This demo is a Python Flask web app that uses the Google Gemini API for generative AI.

 ## To Run
 1. Clone the repo